USLA Mid-Atlantic Regional Championships

 The competition course is located in the center of Rehoboth Beach’s Boardwalk, between Baltimore and Rehoboth Avenues.
 The dimension of the beach changes weekly due to the effect of the pounding surf.
 The beach has a 25-35 degree drop to the surf line.
 Bordering the course on both sides are wood and steel groins.
 Both extended 20-30 yards into the ocean.

 All competitors entered in Open, Women, Seniors, Masters and Veterans divisions will race at the same time.
-The race is a 2 mile run on hard sand: 1 mile out and 1 mile back.
+The race is a 2 kilometer run on hard sand: 1 kilometer out and 1 kilometer back.

-The event is an Open Division Only and each team consists of 4 competitors: a victim at a buoy, a rescuer, and two landline pullers.
+The event is only an Open and Women’s Divisions.
+Each team consists of 4 competitors: a victim at a buoy, a rescuer, and two landline pullers.
 At the start of the race, the rescuer who is attached to the landline will swim out to the victim waiting at the buoy.
 Once the victim’s arm is raised, the landline pullers shall commence pulling both victim and rescuer back to the beach.
 The victim must hold onto the rescuer at all times, but is permitted to kick while coming to shore.
 All 4 members must then cross the finish line in contact with each other in their designated lane.

-This race starts with a swimmer/victim, who swims through the surf line to an assigned buoy.
+The event is only an Open and Women’s Divisions.
+The race starts with a swimmer/victim, who swims through the surf line to an assigned buoy.
 Once at the buoy, the victim pulls the lane marker to the water to signal the paddler to enter the water.
 The rescuer must paddle a rescue board through the surf line to the victim.
 Once at the buoy, the rescuer must circle the flag and pick up the victim.
 The two competitors must then tandem-paddle back to shore where they must finish as a team, in contact with the board, in their assigned lane.
-The race is Open Division Only.